President of Poland: Acting president of Poland

 The constitution states that the president is an elected office, there is no directly elected presidential line of succession.
 If the president is unable to execute their powers and duties, the marshal of the Sejm will have the powers of a president for a maximum of 60 days until elections are called.

-On 10 April 2010, a plane carrying Polish president Lech Kaczyński, his wife, and 94 others including many Polish officials crashed near Smolensk-North Airport in Russia.
-There were no survivors.
+On 10 April 2010, a plane carrying Polish president Lech Kaczyński, his wife, and 94 others including many Polish officials crashed near Smolensk North Airport in Russia; there were no survivors.
 Bronisław Komorowski took over acting presidential powers following the incident.
-On 8 July, Bronislaw Komorowski resigned from the office of Marshal of the Sejm after winning the presidential election.
+On 8 July, Komorowski resigned from the office of Marshal of the Sejm after winning the presidential election.
 According to the constitution, the acting president then became the marshal of the Senate, Bogdan Borusewicz.
 In the afternoon Grzegorz Schetyna was elected as a new marshal of the Sejm and he became acting president.
-Schetyna served as the interim head of state until Komorowski's swearing-in on 6 August.
+Schetyna served as the interim head of state until the swearing-in of Komorowski on 6 August.